FEATURED: Check out our services!

 Panel discussions also addressed critical issues impacting the global nursing workforce, including retention, resilience, and recruitment.
 Filipino nurses represent approximately 4% of all nurses in the United States and are highly respected for their education, adaptability, and dedication.
 They practice across all healthcare settings and were a vital part of frontline care during the pandemic.

-Pathways for Internationally Educated Nurses to Practice in the U.S.
+Creating Clearer Pathways for International Nurses in the U.S.

 For internationally educated nurses seeking to work in the United States, a credential evaluation comparable to U.S. nursing education is required.
 After successfully passing the NCLEX, nurses must also obtain a Health Care Worker Certificate.
 IEE is proud to offer both comprehensive nursing credential evaluations and the GlobalBridge™ Health Care Worker Certificate.
 IEE is one of only three organizations approved by U.S. Citizenship and Immigration Services to issue these certificates.